-Many banks offer students free checking and saving accounts facilities, which help student save on withdrawal or fund transfer fees.
+Many banks offer students free checking and saving accounts facilities, which help students save on withdrawal or fund transfer fees.
 Find out which banks offer this facility to college students and preferably set up a checking account with a bank that convenient ATMs located in close proximity to the college campus to save on out-of-network charges.

 Be Savvy About Credit Cards

 Carrying a credit card is so much more convenient than having to carry cash around everywhere.
-On the flip side however, it does encourage impulse buying and before you know it you could amass a large amount of debt.
+On the flip side, however, it does encourage impulse buying and before you know it you could amass a large amount of debt.
 College is a great time to start building credit, which will make it easier for you to purchase a vehicle or lease an apartment after you graduate.